iliocatallo/typista/README.md

 ## Introduction

-Typista is a JavaScript library that provides a more compact syntax for defining an abstract class along with a set of associated concrete classes.
+Typista is a JavaScript library that provides a compact syntax for defining an abstract class along with a set of associated concrete classes.
 Using Typista, one may write

 ```javascript
 const Maybe = data('Maybe');